 Language I/O’s approach to security follows the industry standard.
 We take a risk-based approach to ensuring the confidentiality, integrity, availability, and privacy of our assets and services.
 We take special care to protect the personal data that flows through our systems from our clients because our greatest asset is our relationship with our customer.
 We are ISO 27001:2013 certified.
 You can download a copy of our ISO 27001:2013 certificate here.

-The Language I/O SaaS translation solution can be integrated into Client Relationship Management (CRM) platforms such as Oracle Service Cloud (OSC), Salesforce, Zendesk and others for translation of incident/ticket content, article/answer content and chat content.
-Our products enable monolingual support agents to provide e-support in any language.
+The Language I/O SaaS translation solution can be integrated into Client Relationship Management (CRM) platforms such as Oracle Service Cloud (OSC), Salesforce, Zendesk, and others for translation of incident/ticket content, article/answer content, and chat content.
+Our products enable monolingual support agents to provide customer support in any language.
 We also provide high-quality translation of informal, user-generated content (UGC) that is often rife with misspellings, abbreviations and other hard-to-translate terms.
 All translation requests passed from CRMs and API calls to the Language I/O server are processed and often sent to a third-party sub-processor for translation.

 The flow of data through the system depends upon the translation service or services for which the customer is configured.
 Because Language I/O is plugged into many translation services, the data could flow into and out of several integrated systems.
 That said, our customers can drastically minimize the likelihood for a data security breach by adhering to our personal data policy.